FTWtoday City Guide Live Banner

 While exact weather conditions typically can’t be predicted more than a week in advance, here’s a seasonal outlook to help you prepare for what winter will bring.

-Reminder: Winter technically runs from Saturday, Dec.
-21, 2024 to Thursday, March 20, 2025.
+Reminder: Winter this year officially runs from Sunday, Dec.
+21, to Friday, March 20.

-La Niña is in place heading into this upcoming winter bringing warm tropical temps.
+La Niña is in place heading into this upcoming winter, bringing warm tropical temps.

 Map courtesy of NOAA